 Here we have three variables with unknown values: two dynamic variables that also are state variables, x1 and x2, i.e., n=2, one output variable y, i.e., m=1, and one input variable u with known value.
-A consistent solution of the initial value problem providing initial values for x1, x2, der(x1), der(x2), and y needs to be found.
-Two additional initial equations thus need to be provided to solve the initialization problem.
+A consistent solution of the initialization problem requires finding initial values for x1, x2, der(x1), der(x2), and y.
+Two additional initial equations thus need to be provided to obtain a globally balanced initialization problem.
+Additionally, those two initial equations must be chosen with care to ensure that they, in combination with the dynamic equations, give a well-determined initialization problem.

 Regarding DAEs, only that at most n additional equations are needed to arrive at 2n + m equations in the initialization system.
 The reason is that in a higher index DAE problem the number of dynamic continuous-time state variables might be less than the number of state variables n.
-As noted in section 8.6 a tool may add/remove initial equations to fulfill this requirement, if appropriate diagnostics are given.]
+As noted in section 8.6 a tool may add/remove initial equations to fulfill this requirement, if appropriate diagnostics are given.